 Regular weekly visits to work sites by safety representatives from DTP, MWAA and WMATA continue.
 The Tri-State Oversight (TOC) and the FTA's on-site PMOC representative continue to meet monthly with the Safety/Security Certification Working Group (SCWG) and continue ongoing involvement in the certification process.
-The SCWG held its regular monthly meeting on November 20, 2012.
-No SCWG Meeting was held in December 2012.
-The next SCWG Meeting is scheduled for January 15, 2013.
+In addition, the TOC has begun attending the Monthly and Quarterly DCMP progress update meetings.
+The SCWG held its regular monthly meeting on January 15, 2013.
+The next SCWG Meeting is scheduled for February 19, 2013.